dmsqls0427k/HeartFrame/README.md

 # HeartFrame
-Basic animation using GBA emulator and language C
+Basic animation using GBA emulator and language C.